 So if your African dwarf frog got so fat overnight, you might have to be sure if it has swallowed something, especially a stone etc.

-When this happens, I think urgent attention of a vet is really needed before the animal dies.
+When this happens, I think urgent attention from a vet is really needed before the animal dies.

-This disease normally make them to get very fat so fast by filling their body and vital organs with fluid.
+This disease normally makes them get very fat so fast by filling their body and vital organs with fluid.

-To know if it’s actually this disease that is making your African dwarf frog to get fat, check if the legs and head are swelling up too, if they are, then it is definitely a Dropsy diseases that’s making your frog to swell up.
+To know if it’s actually this disease that is making your African dwarf frog get fat, check if the legs and head are swelling up too, if they are, then it is definitely a Dropsy disease that’s making your frog swell up.

-This will require the urgent attention of a veterinarian doctor, who will be able to provide the best solution and advise.
+This will require the urgent attention of a veterinarian doctor, who will be able to provide the best solution and advice.

 African Dwarf Frog with Fat Belly

-Apart from getting fat on the body, there is a rare situation when the belly of your African dwarf frog get so round, what might be the cause?
+Apart from getting fat on the body, there is a rare situation when the belly of your African dwarf frog gets so round, what might be the cause?

-Male African dwarf frogs don’t usually get round and fat belly because they can’t get pregnant and lay eggs.
+Male African dwarf frogs don’t usually get round and fat bellies because they can’t get pregnant and lay eggs.

 but if they do, then something is definitely wrong with them which might require medical attention.